eleazarbr/laraveldaily-minicrm/README.md

-# Laravel Daily - Mini-CRM
+# Laravel Daily - MiniCRM

 This is my implementation of the mini-crm project from [Laravel Daily](http://laraveldaily.com/test-junior-laravel-developer-sample-project/).